 Will you be adding more dogs to your database?

 As new breeds become more popular, our lab endeavors to include them in our database as quickly as possible.
 We are actively working on adding more breeds to the database.
-Please check embarkvet.com/breed-list for all our included breeds.
+Please check embarkvet.com/resources/dog-breeds for all our included breeds.
 If you own a papered purebred dog not listed on our website, please contact email@example.com to find out how you can contribute to expanding our database.

 How many breeds does your test recognize, and how did you choose those?